 The Infradian Cycle

-Just like in a day (morning, midday, evening, night).
+Just like a day (morning, midday, evening, night).

-Just like in a year (spring, summer, autumn, winter).
+Just like a year (spring, summer, autumn, winter).

-But these the phases are not connected to the sun.
+But this cycle is not connected to the sun.

 Hence it lasts about 28 days.